Guide to finding the cheapest and best option for your international money transfers.

 If both you and the recipient have a PayPal account apart from being extremely convenient and practically instantaneous PayPal is also very cheap.
 This is because even through PayPal charges quite hefty currency conversion fees on the interbank exchange rate and fixed fees on top of that – the fixed fees tend to be quite small making it a winner for many people in this category.
 Beware though, as the amounts increase PayPal rapidly becomes relatively expensive.

-Unfortunately Venmo (which is owned by PayPal) does not technically allow international money transfers.
+Unfortunately Venmo (which is owned by PayPal) does not technically allow international transfers.
 Your best bet is to us one of the services suggested on this page.
 If you want more information we have a page for Venmo users here.

 1.2 No PayPal